Thon123/Machine_learning_Projects_EN/README.md

 3. Big Mart Sales - even a little better than previous project - 187th of 4000 on analyticsvydhia, but still a lot to improve!

 What to improve in next project:
-A. metric score on test/train
+- metric score on test/train
-B. starting with fast ML algorithm and with feature selection => and proceed with that
+ - starting with fast ML algorithm and with feature selection => and proceed with that
-C. using polynomial features
+- using polynomial features